ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

   * The 'exi' field MUST be present.

   Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters, group keying material, and Sender ID (if the 'key' field includes the 'group_SenderId' parameter).
-If they differ from the currently stored ones, then the group member uses the received one as group keying material to protect/unprotect published topic data hereafter.
+If they differ from the currently stored ones, then the group member uses the received one as group keying material to protect/unprotect published topic data thereafter.

 ### Requesting a New Sender ID ## {#sec-key-renewal-request}